Updated 4/18/24.

 You’ll also want to look at the vertical engines most important to you and understand how to rank well within them.
 For Amazon, this means getting as many reviews as possible, choosing your keywords well, and maybe running an ad or two.

-How to Rank Well In Vertical Search Engines
+How to Rank Well In Specialty Search Engines

 Different vertical search engines will have different criteria, requiring different kinds of optimization in order to do well in the SERPs.
 Keywords, however, will always play an important role; use them strategically in any text possible.